 SA5301 Anthropology of the Pacific 1

-SCOTCAT Credits: 30 SCQF Level 11 Semester: 1

-Planned timetable: To be arranged.

-This module examines traditional issues and historical trends in the anthropology of the Pacific, wi special reference to selected regions.
+SCOTCAT Credits: 30 SCQF Level 11 Semester 1 Academic year: 2018/9 2018/9 Planned timetable: To be arranged.
+To be arranged.
+This module examines traditional issues and historical trends in the anthropology of the Pacific, with special reference to selected regions.
 It will cover both theoretical and substantive issues in Pacific ethnography.

-Programme module type: Programme. d teaching d delivery: pattern: Coursework = 100%
+Learning and teaching methods of delivery: Weekly contact: 2 seminars and 1 tutorial.
+Assessment pattern: Coursework = 100%

-Learning and teaching methods and delivery:

-Assessment pattern:

-Module coordinator: